Ninasft/Portfolio/README.md

 # 🌐 Portfolio

-Ini adalah **portfolio website pertama** yang aku build sebagai bagian dari proses belajar dan eksplorasi di bidang web development.
+This is my **first personal portfolio website**, built as part of my learning journey in web development.

-Website ini dibangun menggunakan **HTML**, **Vanilla CSS**, dan **sedikit JavaScript**, tanpa framework atau library eksternal, dengan tujuan memahami dasar-dasar struktur, styling, dan interaksi di web secara lebih mendalam.
+The website is developed using **HTML**, **Vanilla CSS**, and a **small amount of JavaScript**, without any frameworks or external libraries.
+The main goal of this project is to strengthen my understanding of core web fundamentals, including structure, styling, and basic interactivity.

 ---

 ## ✨ Features
 - Responsive layout (desktop & mobile friendly)
-- Simple and clean UI
+- Clean and simple user interface
-- Smooth navigation antar section
+- Smooth navigation between sections
-- Basic interactivity menggunakan JavaScript
+- Basic interactivity using JavaScript

 ---